Trevone Boykin: Professional career

+Seattle Seahawks

-Boykin signed with the Seattle Seahawks as an undrafted free agent following the 2016 NFL Draft.
+Boykin signed with the Seattle Seahawks as an undrafted free agent following the 2016 NFL draft.
 Boykin opened the 2016 preseason as the Seahawks' primary backup behind starter Russell Wilson ahead of Jake Heaps.
 In his first preseason game against the Kansas City Chiefs, Boykin completed 16 of 26 passes for 188 yards and one touchdown.
 He led an 88-yard game-winning drive that was capped off with a 37-yard pass to Tanner McEvoy as time expired.
 The Seahawks would go on to win, 17–16.
 Heaps was waived following the preseason, leaving Boykin as the lone backup quarterback on the roster.

 Boykin threw his first regular season NFL touchdown pass (16 yards to Doug Baldwin) on September 25, 2016, at home against the San Francisco 49ers in the fourth quarter.
 Boykin had entered the game midway through the third quarter, with the game already largely in hand, after starter Russell Wilson suffered an MCL sprain.
 The Seahawks won the game, 37–18.
 As a rookie in 2016, Boykin appeared in five games and finished the year with 145 passing yards with a touchdown and an interception.

 Boykin entered the 2017 preseason competing with Austin Davis to backup Wilson.
 Although Boykin started his preseason well, he threw 4 interceptions in his final 2 games while Davis threw no picks during preseason.
 On September 2, 2017, Boykin was waived, officially losing the job to Davis, and was signed to the practice squad the next day.
 He signed a reserve/future contract with the Seahawks on January 2, 2018.

 In the wake of domestic assault allegations, the Seahawks released Boykin on March 27, 2018.

+Galgos de Tijuana

-Following his release from prison, Boykin signed with the Galgos de Tijuana of the Mexican Liga de Fútbol Americano Profesional (LFA) ahead of the 2023 LFA season.
+On January 18, 2023, following his release from prison, Boykin signed with the Galgos de Tijuana of the Mexican Liga de Fútbol Americano Profesional (LFA) ahead of the 2023 LFA season.
+On November 7, 2023, Boykin signed with the Massachusetts Pirates of the Indoor Football League (IFL), but decided to return to the Galgos de Tijuana.

+Dinos de Saltillo

+On February 7, 2025, Boykin signed with the Dinos de Saltillo ahead of the 2025 LFA season.